 2 tsp vanilla

-just enough milk to make a spreadable glaze or add more milk and drizzle the glaze over the cake.
+milk (just enough to make a spreadable glaze or add more milk and drizzle the glaze over the cake)

 Preheat oven to 350°F.

-Beat together shortening, sugar, and egg in a large bowl with an electric mixer at medium speed until creamy, about 2 minutes.
+Beat together butter, sugar, and egg in a large bowl with an electric mixer at medium speed until creamy, about 2 minutes.
 In 3 batches, alternately beat in flour mixture and molasses mixture at low speed until smooth.
 Add the chopped apples and the raisins.
 Mix well.
 Pour batter into the greased springform pan.

 Bake cake in middle of oven until a tester comes out clean, for about 45 minutes.
 Cool cake about 15 minutes in the pan on a rack and then remove from springform and allow to finish cooling on the rack.